Test case prioritization using test case diversification and fault-proneness estimations: Background

-Among these categories, clustering-based methods have been employed by multiple researchers for TCP \cite{kandil2017cluster, pang2013identifying, pei131dynamic, chaurasia2015clustering, fu2017coverage, carlson2011clustering, zhao2015clustering, hasan2017test, shrivathsan2019novel, chen2018test, fang2014similarity, arafeen2013test, leon2003comparison}.
+Among these categories, clustering-based methods have been employed by several researchers for TCP \cite{kandil2017cluster, pei131dynamic, fu2017coverage, shrivathsan2019novel, chen2018test}.
 Clustering methods partition data points into groups or clusters, according to the similarity function between the data points, such that data points in the same group have high similarity.
 For the TCP application, normally a data point is extracted from each test case, which represents the properties of the test case.
 Various clustering algorithms can be applied in this scenario, such as hierarchical clustering, centroid-based clustering, clustering based on fuzzy theory, distribution-based clustering, density-based clustering, and clustering based on graph theory \cite{xu2015comprehensive}.
 After clustering the data points various strategies can be imagined to prioritize the test cases.
-We review some of the previously proposed strategies in section~\ref{sec:related_work}.
+We review some of the previously proposed strategies in Section~\ref{sec:related_work}.
+This paper also leverages clustering and proposes a strategy in this manner.